 However, since the 1st century BCE, the Ancient Agora was transformed into a residential and monumental area as it was occupied by various new Roman buildings like the Odeon of Agrippa.
 But in this way, the merchants lost valuable space.

 It should be noted that after 80 BCE more and more merchants flocked to Athens, because the great market of Delos, which was destroyed in the Second Mithridatic War, was closed.

 The foundation of a new commercial Agora was clearly imperative.
 The Athenians, through their ambassador Herod of Marathon, succeeded in obtaining financial support from Julius Caesar and Augustus and they started building the Roman Agora of Athens.

-After the Byzantine empire was established in Greece, the Roman Agora of Athens was occupied by private houses and churches, and during the Ottoman Empire, a mosque was added.
-Excavations started by the Greek Archaeological Society in 1837 and continued until 1991.
+After the Byzantine Empire was established in Greece, the Roman Agora of Athens was occupied by private houses and churches, and during the Ottoman Empire, a mosque was added.
+Excavations were started by the Greek Archaeological Society in 1837 and continued until 1991.

 Suggested Read: Ancient Greek Mythology Book for Adults by Stephen Fry.

 The Roman Agora of Athens Monuments

 The Roman Agora’s main entrance today is through the Gate of Athena Archigetis.
 However, in Roman times, there were two gates, the western Athena Gate and the eastern Propylon (or entranceway) which was leading to the public latrines and the Tower of Winds.